project-chip/connectedhomeip/docs/guides/ti/matter-users-guide/ti_factory_data_user_guide.md

 TI Matter examples allow the use of factory data in the following two ways:

 -   **Example Out of Box Factory Data** : Use TI example DAC values to get started.
-This is intended to be used when just starting with Matter or during development until customer or product specific data is not required.
+This is intended to be used during development.
 -   **Custom factory data** : Allows users to configure custom factory data via a JSON file.
 The custom values are then processed by a script provided by TI and merged with the Matter application to create a binary that can be